 The big difference between Spanish inheritance tax and inheritance tax in the UK is that in Spain each beneficiary is taxed individually and has his or her own nil rate band, rather than a nil rate band applying to the whole estate and the estate being liable to tax, as in the UK.
 The amount of the nil rate band depends upon the proximity of the familial relationship between the deceased and the beneficiary.
 A child or parent of the deceased, for example, has a higher nil rate band than a cousin.
 Also, further reductions often apply to a spouse or a child.

 So, the answer to the question “how much inheritance tax will I pay when inheriting in Spain?” depends upon a number of factors, but you can be sure that in all cases the amount that you stand to inherit will exceed the amount of inheritance tax that you will pay in Spain.

 How long will inheriting in Spain take?

 The length of time it takes to administer an estate in Spain really depends upon the specific circumstances of the estate.
-As we set out here, there is a fair amount of documentation that needs to be in place to sign an acceptance of inheritance in Spain, and much depends upon how long it takes to collate that documentation.
+As we set out in our inheritance in spain article, there is a fair amount of documentation that needs to be in place to sign an acceptance of inheritance in Spain, and much depends upon how long it takes to collate that documentation.
 In addition if there is a property to be sold you may find the biggest delay comes from waiting for an acceptable offer.

 If there is an urgent need to accept an inheritance in Spain quickly and all of the documentation is in place, it is a process that can be dealt with relatively speedily.
 In general, though, the process of inheriting in Spain takes a number of weeks.